 We see a lot of bright green and dark green Master Chiefs built from LEGO, but the legendary John-117 SPARTAN II super-soldier from Halo is actually wearing olive green armor.
-Tyler (Legohaulic) recently picked up over a hundred “cheese” slopes in the new color, and this is the result.
-The most accurate LEGO Master Chief?
-Continue reading →

 We’re not even close to being done featuring all the awesome LEGO models debuted at BrickCon 2012 earlier this month.
 I had the privilege of hanging out with Catsy as he assembled his LEGO Halo ringworld for the first time right there at the con — it was simply too huge to fully assemble at home!

 The LEGO Halo group over on Flickr is hosting a contest that challenges LEGO builders to design their own sets to counter the fact that one of LEGO’s competitors has the Halo license.